lerdmann1601/HERA-Matlab/tests/Convergence_Analysis.md

 ## Computational Note

 The complete analysis (7 scenarios × 50 simulations; processing 2,100 distinct datasets) was performed on a standard consumer laptop (Base Model Apple 16" 2021 M1 MBP, 16 GB RAM) in approximately 15 hours.
-For each simulation, high-precision references were calculated (up to B=30,000 for BCa ), followed by convergence tests for all three modes (Relaxed, Default, Strict), each with 10–40 independent stability trials per B-step.
+For each simulation, high-precision references were calculated (up to B = 30,000 for BCa ), followed by convergence tests for all three modes (Relaxed, Default, Strict), each with 10–40 independent stability trials per B-step.
 This demonstrates the computational efficiency of the parallelized MATLAB implementation.

 ## Full Report